rekola/radix-cpp/README.md

 advance that one.
 If the new node is not a final node (leaf node), we go upwards in the tree and find the smallest leaf node.

+### Limitations

+- Maximum key length is 2^32
+- Deletion is not yet implemented
+- No signed types

 ## Extending types

 To implement set and map for custom type, the following free functions must be defined: